tweag/python-monorepo-example/content/blog/2022-10-14-ltl-attacks.md

 ## Further work

-There are now many interesting questions on the more theoretical side to be investigate.
+There are now many interesting questions on the more theoretical side to investigate.

 - What's the right set of logical connectives?